 Anyone possessing these substances will be asked to dispose of them off Festival grounds.
 Anyone who cannot honor our wish to maintain a safe, drug-free festival is probably not a good fit for Summerland.
 It's not that we judge people who enjoy recreational use of various drugs, but it's just not appropriate here.

-There are no emergency personnel on site, and Summerland Spirit Festival cannot be responsible for providing any medical care.
+While we do have a Safety Team, there are no official emergency personnel on site, and Summerland Spirit Festival cannot be responsible for providing any medical care.
 While there may be a few people among our attendees who know CPR or who are First Responders, if any attendee chooses to provide first aid or health care of any kind, they do so at their own risk.
 You should plan carefully for sensitivities, allergies, or anticipated medical issues (e.g., if you are prone to heat exhaustion).

 If a medical emergency arises while you at Summerland Spirit Festival, contact a Council member or Safety Team member, and 911 will be called.